SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Clade can be selected or not only for the clade.
+| Only Crewmate Team | Clade can be selected or not only for the clade.
 -----------------------
 ## Lovers
 ### overlapping camps
 This roll will be in pairs. <br>
 In the case of a solo win, the Lovers win alone if one of them survives to the end of the game.